 - All short and deep fielders must stay on the grass unless playing on any large diamond.
 On a large diamond, only 3 short fielders may play on the infield (on the outer edge of the gravel), at the discretion the respective Captains only.

 - Games are to be scheduled on 1 hour and 30 minutes cycles.
 At 1 hour and 20 minutes, the Umpire will announce “1 hour and 20 minutes”.
 If the teams have completed an inning, one more inning will be played and this shall be an open inning.
 If an inning is in progress, that inning shall be completed and one more open inning will be played to complete the game.
-Home team will NOT take their last at bats if they already winning going into the bottom of the last inning.
+Home team will take their last at bats until they have 3 outs or a +7 run differential for the game.
 Due to scheduling and diamond availability, the Executive maintains the right to alter schedule times to accommodate the entire tournament.

 - Infield warm-ups allowed in the first inning only.